 As our goal is to provide instruction and education in the most comfortable atmosphere available, it is as important for students to enroll in the appropriate level class.
 The professional craftsmen who instruct have specific levels to which the class or workshop is designed.
 Therefore we have developed a brief guide to help students define their skill level.
 These skill level references are attached to every blacksmithing class page we offer.

 Skill Level Guide: PLEASE READ !

 It is very important for instructor and student alike to be able to identify skill levels.
 The following is meant to help place students in a class with the greatest comfort and potential for their success and safety.
 These skill levels are preferred for classes to function at their best.
 We strongly recommend you place yourself in a workshop that best suits your skill level.

 Beginner: Little to no experience.
 Having never lit a fire or hit hot metal.

-Seasoned Beginner: Having a few basic classes under your belt, competent and fairly proficient with all basic forging processes and the use/operation of the standard tools and equipment of the trade.
+Seasoned Beginner: Having a few basic classes under your belt from various schools or other competent blacksmiths, begin competent to fairly proficient with all basic forging processes and the use/operation of the standard tools and equipment of the trade.

-Intermediate: The above plus 3 years of part-time to full time in the forge and a good working knowledge/experimentation of joinery, forge welding and clean proficient forging of tapers, shoulders, drawing stock down to dimensions, spreading stock, layout and design.
+Intermediate: The above plus 3 years of part-time to full time in the forge and a good working knowledge/experimentation of joinery, tool making, forge welding and efficiently forging clean tapers, shoulders, drawing stock down to dimensions, spreading stock, layout and design.

-Advanced: The above plus 4 years of more serious work, small to medium size projects, a proficient working skill base of joinery, forge welding, layout, completely proficient in all major forging processes.
+Advanced: The above plus 4 years of more serious work, small to medium size projects, a proficient working skill base of joinery, tool making, forge welding, layout, completely proficient in all major forging processes, tools and equipment.